 We grant various share-based compensation awards, including stock options, performance shares, restricted stock and restricted stock units.
-The share-based compensation and related income tax benefit recognized in the consolidated financial statements in fiscal 2013 was \$30.4 million and \$8.8 million, respectively, compared to \$22.8 million and \$7.0 million, respectively, in fiscal 2012.
-As of October 31, 2013, there was \$55.5 million of total unrecognized share-based compensation cost related to non-vested awards: \$9.0 million for stock options; \$36.7 million for restricted stock units; and \$9.8 million for performance shares.
-The unrecognized compensation is expected to be recognized over weighted average remaining vesting periods of 3.1 years for nonvested stock options, 3.1 years for restricted stock units and 1.7 years for performance shares.
-Cash received from options exercised under all share-based compensation arrangements for fiscal 2013, 2012 and 2011 was \$19.3 million, \$55.1 million and \$82.0 million, respectively.
+The share-based compensation and related income tax benefit recognized in the consolidated financial statements in fiscal 2014 was \$38.7 million and \$11.7 million, respectively, compared to \$30.4 million and \$8.8 million, respectively, in fiscal 2013.
+As of October 31, 2014, there was \$54.0 million of total unrecognized share-based compensation cost related to non-vested awards: \$4.9 million for stock options; \$40.9 million for restricted stock units; and \$8.2 million for performance shares.
+The unrecognized compensation is expected to be recognized over weighted average remaining vesting periods of 3.0 years for nonvested stock options, 3.4 years for restricted stock units and 1.6 years for performance shares.
+Cash received from options exercised under all share-based compensation arrangements for fiscal 2014, 2013 and 2012 was \$8.6 million, \$19.3 million and \$55.1 million, respectively.

 We estimate the fair value of each stock option award on the date of grant using the Black-Scholes valuation model, which requires management to make estimates regarding expected option life, stock price volatility and other assumptions.
 The use of different assumptions could lead to a different estimate of fair value.
 The expected life of the stock option is based on the observed and expected time to post-vesting forfeiture and/or exercise.
 Groups of employees that have similar historical exercise behavior are considered separately for valuation purposes.
-If our assumption for the expected life increased by one year, the fair value of an individual option granted in fiscal 2013 would have increased by approximately \$3.
+If our assumption for the expected life increased by one year, the fair value of an individual option granted in fiscal 2014 would have increased by approximately \$3.50.
 To determine the stock price volatility, management considers implied volatility from publicly-traded options on the Company's stock at the date of grant, historical volatility and other factors.
-If our assumption for stock price volatility increased by one percentage point, the fair value of an individual option granted in fiscal 2013 would have increased by less than \$1.
+If our assumption for stock price volatility increased by one percentage point, the fair value of an individual option granted in fiscal 2014 would have increased by less than \$1.

-We estimate stock option forfeitures based on historical data for each employee grouping and adjusts the rate to expected forfeitures periodically.
+We estimate stock option forfeitures based on historical data for each employee grouping and adjust the rate of expected forfeitures periodically.
 The adjustment of the forfeiture rate will result in a cumulative catch-up adjustment in the period the forfeiture estimate is changed.

 We grant performance units that provide for the issuance of common stock to certain executive officers and other key employees if the Company achieves specified long-term performance goals over a three-year period.
 We estimate the fair value of each award on the date of grant based on the current market price of our common stock.
 The total amount of compensation expense recognized reflects our initial assumptions of the achievement of the performance goals and the estimated forfeiture rates.
 We review our assessment of the probability of the achievement of the performance goals each fiscal quarter.
-If achievement of the goals are not met or it is determined that achievement of the goals is not probable, previously recognized compensation expense is adjusted prospectively to reflect the expected achievement.
-If we determine that achievement of the goals will exceed the original assessment, additional compensation expense is recognized prospectively.
+If the goals are not achieved or it is determined that achievement of the goals is not probable, previously recognized compensation expense is adjusted to reflect the expected achievement.
+If we determine that achievement of the goals will exceed the original assessment, additional compensation expense is recognized.